bxparks/AceSegment/examples/AutoBenchmark/README.md

 **v0.4+:**

 * Add benchmarks for `Tm1637Module`.
-The CPU time is mostly determined by the calls to `delayMicroseconds()`, which is required to meet the electrical characteristics of the LED module.
+The CPU time is mostly determined by the calls to `delayMicroseconds()`, which is must be about 100 microseconds due to the unusually large capacitors (20 nF) installed on the DIO and CLK lines.
+They should have been about 100X smaller (200 pF).
 * Add benchmarks for `Max7219Module`.
+* Add benchmarks for `BareModule`, `BareFast4Module`, `SingleHc595Module`, and
+  `DualHc595Module`.
 * Upgrade from ESP32 Core v1.0.4 to v1.0.6.
-* Add benchmarks for `LedMatrixSingleShiftRegister`, `LedMatrixDualShiftRegister`, and `Max7219Module` using `HardSpiFastInteface`.

 ## Results